 should only be doing what we see the Father do!
 Although if we did to our children what

-lives and about how God really teaches and corrects us.
+Let's find out about God's real character, and see how God really teaches and corrects us.

 1. The bible tells us that God gave Adam dominion over the world.

 So it's not God who's

 responsible for allowing bad things to happen.
 We (Adam's seed) are in the position of

 Genesis 1:28 And God blessed them.
 And God said to them, “Be fruitful and multiply and